Celia2024-bit/mandarin-tts-tool/README.md

 3. Select your preferred voice from the Voice dropdown menu

+4. Adjust speech speed using the slider (-50% to 100%, 0% is normal speed)

-4. Click Process Text & Generate Audio (wait for 2-5 seconds, depending on text length)
+5. Click Process Text & Generate Audio (wait for 2-5 seconds, depending on text length)

-5. After processing:
+6. After processing:
         Use ▶ Play/⏸ Pause/■ Stop buttons to control full-text playback

-6. Double-click any sentence in the right list to play that single sentence
+7. Double-click any sentence in the right list to play that single sentence

-7. Optional settings:
+8. Optional settings:
         Mode: Switch between "Single" (play selected sentence repeatedly) or "Full" (play entire text)

-8. Repeat: Set playback count (check "Loop" for infinite playback)
+9. Repeat: Set playback count (check "Loop" for infinite playback)

-9. Interval: Adjust the interval between repeated playbacks (in milliseconds)
+10. Interval: Adjust the interval between repeated playbacks (in milliseconds)

 Important Notes